SoftwareHeritage/swh-core/docs/config.md

 ```

 Returns an instantiated component identified by qualified ID.
 The type ID must exist in
 the register.
-Cannot be used to get a singleton.
+Cannot be used to get a record.

 ```python
 get_instance: (Config, TypeID, InstanceID) -> (InstanceConfig)
 ```

-Returns the instance definition (instance or singleton) identified by the qualified ID,
+Returns the instance definition (instance or record) identified by the qualified ID,
 unprocessed.
 The output is a tree whose root is a mapping.
-Use it to get a singleton,
+Use it to get a record,
-or inspect the definition of an instance.
+or get the definition of an instance.

 ### Validation API